 You can do a lot of things using the Font window — from browsing a font to find a desired character, to rearranging and remapping the font.

-The Font window consists of the header, the footer, and the main frame.
+The Font window consists of the property bar, the footer, and the main frame.
 The main frame consists of three parts: the History sidebar, the Table area where a single cell represents each glyph and the List sidebar:

-Three buttons in the header control the visibility of these parts:
+Three buttons in the property bar control the visibility of these parts:

 Each glyph cell in the Table area has a caption which can be located above or below the cell and shows identification information – either the name of the glyph, its Unicode, index or other character information: